IDandT/AutoRewards/Readme.md

 # AutoRewards

-Program to do searches for Microsoft Rewards in Bing (via Chrome) automatically.
+Program to do searches for Microsoft Rewards in Bing automatically.

 ## Configuration parameters